zentuit/soomla-ios-core/README.md

 ios-store
 ---
+**Feb 8th, 2013 - We've just released v2.0 of ios-store.
+The major change is a key-value storage (above SQLite) instead of the previous tables.
+We've also added code that migrates old data and removes the old database (StorageManager.migrateOldData).
+When you upgrade your code make sure data is transferred from the old database.**

 The ios-store is our iOS-flavored code initiative part of The SOOMLA Project.
 It is an iOS SDK that simplifies the App Store's in-app purchasing API and complements it with storage, security and event handling.
 The project also includes a sample app for reference.
 As an optional (and currently EXPERIMENTAL) part of our open-source projects you can also get the storefront's theme which you can customize with your own game's assets.
 To use our storefront, refer to [Get your own Storefront](https://github.com/soomla/ios-store/wiki/Get-your-own-Storefront-%5BEXPERIMENTAL%5D).

 >If you also want to create a storefront you can do that using our [Store Designer](http://designer.soom.la).